dnsimple/dnsimple-support/content/articles/what-is-ssl-certificate-chain.markdown

 *Awesome Authority* is not a root certificate authority.
 In other words, its certificate is not directly embedded in your web browser and therefore it can't be explicitly trusted.

-- *Awesome Authority* utilizes a certificate issued by *Intermediate Awesome CA 1*.
+- *Awesome Authority* utilizes a certificate issued by *Intermediate Awesome CA Alpha*.
-- *Intermediate Awesome CA 1* utilizes a certificate issued by *Intermediate Awesome CA 2*.
+- *Intermediate Awesome CA Alpha* utilizes a certificate issued by *Intermediate Awesome CA Beta*.
-- *Intermediate Awesome CA 2* utilizes a certificate issued by *Intermediate Awesome CA 3*.
+- *Intermediate Awesome CA Beta* utilizes a certificate issued by *Intermediate Awesome CA Gamma*.
-- *Intermediate Awesome CA 3* utilizes a certificate issued by *The King of Awesomeness*.
+- *Intermediate Awesome CA Gamma* utilizes a certificate issued by *The King of Awesomeness*.
 - *The King of Awesomeness* is a Root CA. Its certificate is directly embedded in your web browser, therefore it can be explicitly trusted.

 In our example, the SSL certificate chain is represented by 6 certificates: